Louis DaPron

-Louis Francis DaPron (February 13, 1913, in Indiana – July 21, 1987, in Agoura, California) was an American dancer, choreographer and dance instructor.
+Louis Francis DaPron (February 13, 1913 – July 21, 1987) was an American dancer, choreographer and dance instructor.
 He worked often with tap dancer Donald O'Connor.

 Early days

 His parents were Elizabeth Kurtz (b. around 1890) and Louis I DaPron, and the family shows up on the 1930 Federal Census as living in Denver.
 Both parents were professional dancers, and at some point in the 1930s they settled in Hollywood to open a dance school.

 Professional beginnings

 Louis, who had been dancing and teaching dance with his parents since he was a child, was hired by choreographer LeRoy Prinz and actor/choreographer Nick Castle in 1936 to assist with dance direction for films at Paramount.
 He seems not to have been under contract, but to have worked for various studios for the next few years.
 By 1941 he was the primary choreographer for Ruby Keeler in Columbia Pictures' Sweetheart of the Campus, her last musical film.